The 3 Rules That Save Accounts

 Position Sizing (The Formula Most People Ignore)

 Your position size depends on where your stop-loss goes.
 If your stop is far away, your position must be smaller.
+If your stop is tight, your position can be larger.
+The stop determines the size — not your emotions.

 Position Size = Risk Amount ÷ (Entry Price − Stop Price)